GregoireHENRY/AI-UFOs-installer/README.md

 - SFML is the graphic library corresponding to your platform
 - mingw64 is a C++ compiler

+Keep the structure of the repository for SFML/ and AI-UFOs/ at the same place.
+After the setup, you can delete the folder Platform.
 Please follow the instruction bellow to setup each of these.

 #### Lzz - Lazy C++